Pranto799/Pranto799/README.md

 - 👀 I’m interested in coding & web development
 - 🌱 I’m currently learning
 - 💞️ I’m looking to collaborate on coding
-- 📫 How to reach me ...
+- 📫 How to reach me mail me(prantocseku@gmail.com)
-- 😄 Pronouns: Pranto
+- 😄 Pronouns: I am a student of Khulna University(CSE )
 - ⚡ Fun fact: ...

 <!---